cryptoballot/cryptoballot/readme.md

 `<request-signature>` is the base64 encoded signature for the request (but not the ballot).
 Using their RSA private-key and SHA512, the voter signs a string in the following format `<METHOD> /vote/<election-id>/<ballot-id>`, where `<METHOD>` is the HTTP Method / Verb.
 For example `PUT /vote/12345/183fd27b0e7292b54090519510b99253aa1228f8795003ebd58561...`.

-`<votes>` is an ordered, line-seperated list of git addresses and commit hashes that represent the vote
+`<vote>` is an ordered, line-seperated list of git addresses and commit hashes that represent the vote

 `<tags>` is additional information a voter may wish to attach to the vote in the format of `key="value"`.
 Each key-value pair goes on a new line.
 Standardization around commonly understood keys forthcoming.
 Examples might include the voter's name if they wish to publically forclose their vote.